allielewis07/Employee-Tracker/README.md

 ## Instructions

-This app was designed to help manage companies, employees using node, inquirer, and MySQL. the following database schema contains three tables:
+This app was designed to help manage companies, employees
+## The website was developed in:
+* node,
+* inquirer,
+* and MySQL.
+## What it contains:
+the following database schema contains three tables:
  * Add departments, roles, employees